 "Fire and ice" - Tufted titmouse

-• Mr. and Mrs. Edward Kuczmyunda
+• Mr. & Mrs. Justin

-• Acu-Rite companies inc.
+• Acu-Rite Companies inc.

 Facility is located in remote wooded area.
 Employees pride themselves in seeing wildlife a along their drive in.
 Commissioned by company to paint wild turkeys on the grounds with Facility in the background.

-• Mr. Mark Rayburn
+• Mr. M Rayburn

 "Misty morning" - Green-winged teal

-• Mr. and Mrs. David Corretore esq.
+• Mr. and Mrs. Corretore

 "Winter red" - Red fox